 Publish the ClickOnce application to a directory on disk, such as

-Use the Dotfuscator CE User Interface to create and build a Dotfuscator configuration:
+Use the Dotfuscator Community User Interface to create and build a Dotfuscator configuration:

 Add input assemblies corresponding to your published ClickOnce package.
 Normally, these are the assemblies located in the

 vshostversions of those files.

 Build the Dotfuscator configuration.
 The protected assemblies are placed in a subdirectory named

 If your assemblies were strong-named, re-sign the protected versions of those assemblies with sn.exe (Strong Name Tool), for example:

 Copy the protected assemblies on top of the unprotected versions in the ClickOnce publish location, for example:

 copy /y Dotfuscated\YourApplication.exe "publish\Application Files\YourApplication_1_0_0_0\"